Clackroe/DimensionalEngine/README.md

 [Dimensional API Examples](#dimensional-api)

 # Dimensional Engine | 3D Game Engine
-This game engine is being developed by myself.
-I am using it as a way to further my knowledge of low level programming, memory management, inter-working systems, general Engine development, and game Rendering.
+This game engine is being developed by myself, primarily from scratch.
+(Minus some [Libraries](#libraries)) I am using it as a way to further my knowledge of low level programming, memory management, inter-working systems, general Engine development, and game Rendering.

 ## What's unique?
 Currently, nothing is too unique about anything I am doing in this repository.
 However, I would like for it to eventually support a unique system of utilizing 2D sprites in a 3D world.
 I want to develop a system that can: